mangroves | Xylocarpus in general

 Where seen?
 This rare tree is found on our natural rocky shores at St. John's Island and Sentosa.
 According to Hsuan Keng, it has been recorded on rocky coasts of Singapore.

 Features: A tall tree (8-10m).
-Leaves are oval to nearly heart-shaped with prominent veins.
-The young fruits are small and appear in clusters.
-Unripe fruits are shiny green, turning brown and splitting when ripe to release 5-20 seeds.
-The seeds are irregularly angular.
 The bark is fissured and the tree doesn't have specialised roots (no buttress roots or pneumatophores).
-The roots clasp the boulders and rocks on the rocky shore.
+The roots clasp large boulders on the rocky shore.

 Human uses: According to Giesen, among its uses are the wood for handles of traditional knives (kris) and in building boats, the bark for tanning and dyeing cloth.
 The seeds are used to treat stomachache.